QuantEcon/lecture-python-intro/lectures/business_cycle.md

 The business cycle refers to the fluctuations in economic activity over time.
 These fluctuations can be observed in the form of expansions, contractions, recessions, and recoveries in the economy.

-In this lecture, we will see the expansions and contractions of economies from the 1960s to the recent pandemic using [World Bank API](https://documents.worldbank.org/en/publication/documents-reports/api), and [FRED](https://fred.stlouisfed.org/) data.
+In this lecture, we will look into series of economic indicators to visualize the expansions and contractions of economies from the 1960s to the recent pandemic using [World Bank](https://documents.worldbank.org/en/publication/documents-reports/api), and [FRED](https://fred.stlouisfed.org/) data.

-In addition to what’s in Anaconda, this lecture will need the following libraries to get World Bank and FRED data
+In addition to what is in Anaconda, this lecture will require the following libraries to obtain World Bank and FRED data.

 ```{code-cell} ipython3
 :tags: [hide-output]